isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Waterbodies.md

 Swimming pools were not only the waterbodies on Fort Canning Hill.
 When the British arrived in 1819, they built aqueducts to bring water down from the hill, dug wells around it and even built a service reservoir on its summit.
 During ancient times, it was also said that there used to be a spring in the hill that was "forbidden".

+The "forbidden spring" of Fort Canning Hill was quoted as "pancur larangan" in the Hikayat Abdullah.
+According to the source, this place was located on the west side of the hill.
+It was forbidden because it was where the women of the royal household of early Singapore bathed.
+Although no archaeological evidence were found to prove its existence, Chinese voyager Wang Dayuan did make reference to Banzu (or Pancur) as the name of the trading settlement of Temasek in the 14th century.

 |   |
 |:--------:|
 | ![Alt text for image on Isomer site](/images/fc-parks-water-1.jpg)|